 In a previous post, I described my experience visiting the Whitney Plantation in Wallace, Louisiana.
 The plantation was the home of a prominent German family named Haydel who owned many slaves.
 The property has been restored and serves as a museum dedicated to those enslaved inhabitants who built, lived and died there.
 I found myself interested in both the property and in the Haydel family because, through my research, I discovered an ancestral connection to them.

 During my tour of the Whitney Plantation, we visited the big house.
-In one of the bedrooms is a four-post bed and a cast iron statue standing next to it.
+One of the bedrooms is a four-post bed and a cast-iron statue standing next to it.
 The statue depicts the image of a young girl, who the tour guide explained was an enslaved child named “Anna”.
 Having seen Anna’s name on the Wall of Honor earlier, and now seeing the lifelike image standing in the room, I felt that her presence had somehow come to life.
 Suddenly, I had a desire to understand as much as possible about her.

 Oral history passed down from elders can be valuable; however, these memories should be researched carefully to separate fact from fiction.
 As a researcher, you should locate any documents to support these oral histories, if possible.
 In the case of Anna, this is exactly what I set out to do.